The Massive Dirac Equation in the Kerr Geometry: Separability in Eddington-Finkelstein-type Coordinates and Asymptotics: Scattering of Massive Dirac Particles by the Gravitational Field of a Rotating Kerr Black Hole

-which proves that superradiance cannot occur because the reflexion coefficient is always less than unity.
-These results are in agreement with those found in the accordant analysis of this scattering problem employing Boyer-Lindquist coordinates (see \cite{ChandraBook} and references therein).
+which proves that superradiance cannot occur because the reflection coefficient is always less than unity.
+Furthermore, we have shown that the net current across the event horizon is always positive.
+These results are in agreement with those found in the accordant analysis of this scattering problem performed in terms of Boyer--Lindquist coordinates (see \cite{ChandraBook} and references therein).